Lost-In-MASE/x9115AAP/paper/README.md

 2) The improvised on the similarity process by not only considering the textual content of the bug reports but also other categorical information such as priority, product version and so on.
 3) They analysed the applicability of duplicate bug report detection techniques on a total of more than 350,000 bug reports across bug repositories of various large open source programs including OpenOffice, Mozilla and Eclipse.
 4) They improved the accuracy of state-of-the-art automated duplicate bug detection techniques [15] by 10-27% in recall rate@k (1 ≤ k ≤ 20) and 17-23% in mean average precision.
-Figure below shows the workflow of the approach followed by Sun et al. in [14].
+Figure below shows the results of the approach followed by Sun et al. in [14].

 ![BM25F](https://github.com/Lost-In-MASE/x9115AAP/blob/master/paper/images/bm25f.png)